vaadin/web-components/packages/vaadin-charts/README.md

 _Vaadin Charts_ is distributed under the terms of [Commercial Vaadin Add-On License version 3.0](https://vaadin.com/license/cval-3) ("CVALv3").
 A copy of the license is included as ```LICENSE.txt``` in this software package.

+Vaadin collects development time usage statistics to improve this product.
+For details and to opt-out, see https://github.com/vaadin/vaadin-usage-statistics.